 In early 2014, I moved back to the Detroit region, where I was raised.
 Due to the city’s bankruptcy proceedings, mainstream national media was regularly featuring stories on Detroit’s decline.
 This coverage, however, focused on two main narratives: that Detroit’s bankruptcy was due primarily to local corruption, and that the city was a “blank slate.”
 The stories omitted any historical or journalistic inquiry into who, and what systems gained (and stood to gain again) from Detroit’s long decline.
-The root causes of Detroit’s situation was well-established by historians like Thomas Sugrue and journalists like Curt Guyette, and intimately understood by activists.
-The reasons included long-term federal and state disinvestment from cities, redlining—both the more common understanding of barring of black residents from purchasing homes in the same areas as whites, and the lesser understood trend of bond rating agencies downgrading the city’s credit rating as its demographics shifted towards majority black, and subsequent predatory loans on a home and municipal level.
+The root causes of Detroit’s situation was well-established by historians like Thomas Sugrue and journalists like Curt Guyette, and was intimately understood by activists.
+These reasons included long-term federal and state disinvestment from cities, deindustrialization, job loss, environmental injustices, historic and current day redlining, and subsequent predatory loans on a home and municipal level.
 All of this should have been obvious to New Yorkers in the wake of the 2009 mortgage foreclosure crisis and Occupy Wall Street, yet root causes remained mostly absent from narrative’s about why the city had hit bottom.
+In fact, I found more blame for the corruption of elected officials, than for economic circumstances beyond the city's control.
 I paged through architectural photo essays that aestheticized and naturalized post-industrial decline.
 I stomached lifestyle features about Dan Gilbert, one of the region’s most prominent subprime lenders, who was “saving the city,” as he purchased scores of downtown buildings at dirt cheap prices.
 Amidst the voices of artist transplants, tech workers, and real estate developers, the input of long-term Detroiters were no where to be found.

 The republican governor had recently appointed an Emergency Manager to the city of Detroit.
 In cities with unbalanced budgets, Michigan’s Emergency Manager Law allows the state to usurp the power of all locally-elected officials, and appoint a single figurehead whose sole mandate is to balance that local government’s finances by any means necessary.
 Under Emergency Management, locally-elected officials are left with absolutely no decision making power.
 This often results in the privatization of public assets, and the layoffs of unionized city workers in favor of non-unionized contractors, and in many cases, increased expenses and debt.
 In 2013, half of Michigan’s African American residents lived in cities where their locally elected officials had no power.
 Detroit’s decline and subsequent usurpation of democracy was lubricated by local and national narratives that depicted the 80% black city as lazy, and unable to govern itself.
 This, I understood, served the best interests of the monied white regional power structure.
 My intervention as a documentarian was to work with long-term Detroiters to disseminate evidence: stories and facts that countered these narratives.